fadamidis/matsim-tum-course/README.md

 ### Visualisation

+### Emissions

+The project uses the `emissions` contrib and a simplified mapping for cars on urban roads and motorways.

 ### Results

-### Results
+The simulation results did not show any notable change in the modal split in favour of bicycle traffic.
+The total emissions remained largely unchanged.

 ### Files

-The repository does not include any data that can be used to produce the results
+The repository does not include any data that can be used to produce the results.

+### Structure

 A recommended directory structure is as follows:
 * `src` for sources